 Volunteering is common among long-term travelers who sometimes support their journey by exchanging their skills for a bed and a meal.
 This would hardly be an issue, except that in most cases they end up offering their services to private businesses that should be employing (and paying) members of the local community.
 To be truly considered volunteering, time has to be devoted to a cause.
 Cleaning toilets and dorms in a filthy hostel in exchange of a bed is not volunteering - it's equivalent to slave labor.

 Costa Rica is very expensive by Central American standards, so I thought I'd volunteer during my visit to save money and get to know local life a bit better.
-I decided to work on a farm that appeared to be doing a good job at rescuing stray animals and in growing fruits and vegetables with permaculture.
+I'm attracted to volunteer work with animals so I decided to on a farm that appeared to be doing a good job at rescuing stray animals and in growing fruits and vegetables with permaculture.
 I was keen, as I love animals, I am interested in permaculture, and I thought this way I'd get in touch with a rural community.

 It didn't take me long to realize that no farm work was going to be done, and very little animal care was included in my duties.
 I had been hired to help bring back to life a small restaurant, and my job involved hours of scraping the floors and cleaning a filthy kitchen in exchange for a very meager meal of raw fruits and vegetables.
 Three days later, I packed my bags and left, swearing to never commit my time and efforts to a profit-making business and to only volunteer for reputable charities and NGOs.

 how is voluntourism different from traditional volunteer work?

 The difference between this type of travel and the more traditional international volunteer programs tends to be duration and money.

 Duration: a voluntourist volunteers while on holiday, for as little as half a day or as long as several weeks.
 Traditional volunteering may involve a commitment of several months or more.